Discord-InterChat/InterChat/README.md

 # ChatBot-Alpha

-## TODO, REVIEW NOTE, and FIXME comments:
+## TODO, REVIEW, NOTE, and FIXME comments:
 1. `TODO` - Something that must be finished before releasing, a reminder.

 2. `REVIEW` - Review a piece of code to see if there is a better alternative.